TheMannu/Kubernetes/Kubernetes-Basics.md

 ### **Load Balancing:**
 Load balancing distributes network traffic evenly across multiple containers, ensuring no single container gets overwhelmed.
 Kubernetes **Services** handle load balancing by routing requests to the appropriate Pods.

+### **Batch Execution:**
+Batch execution refers to running jobs or tasks in a sequence.
+In Kubernetes, **Jobs** create and manage Pods that perform batch processing tasks.
+Once the tasks are completed, the Pods terminate.